TOP 10 THINGS TO DO IN CANBERRA

 AUSTRALIAN INSTITUTE OF SPORT

-FOLIAGE OF CANBERRA
+FLORIADE OF CANBERRA

 Attend the annual Floriade festival, one of Canberra’s most colourful events, which attracts plant lovers from around the world.
 For something more pastoral, venture out to the National Arboretum.
 The ambitious project, launched in 2005, features 48,000 trees, plus a visitor’s centre, restaurant and gift shop.
 Entry is free.